ethanlim04/uncertainty-cxr-classification/readme.md

 "Uncertainty scores" are calculated based on the distribution of confidence scores.
 The goal of these experiments was to reduce false negatives as much as possible.
 The first few experiments verify that uncertainty scores are capable of separating true and false predictions.
 Later experiments compare results against traditional models.

 The findings suggest that Bayesian models excel in capturing uncertainty compared to traditional SOTA models.
 The best **bayesian model had a specificity of 0.93 and an F1 score of 0.94** compared to the best **vanilla model with a specificity of 0.895 and F1 score of 0.92**.
+The Bayesian model lowered false negatives by 15.6% when tested on ChestX-ray 14.

 However, similar to traditional models, Bayesian models struggled to address medical accuracy in predictions and encountered challenges related to domain adaptability.
 In conclusion, to address the issue of domain variance, a continuous model is proposed, aiming to facilitate model adaptation to different X-Ray machines utilized in various hospital settings.